-Beyond Pesticides supports the proposal of the Crops Subcommittee (CS).
 Compost from plant and animal materials is of fundamental importance to organic practices.
 Composting is one way that organic growers meet the requirement in law to "foster soil fertility, primarily through the management of the organic content of the soil through proper tillage, crop rotation, and manuring."
 The integrity of organic production must be maintained by preserving the integrity of compost.
 Contaminants in broadly defined "compost feedstocks" cannot be predicted, but history suggests that more persistent toxic pollutants will be found.
 The NOSB must maintain control over synthetic materials allowed in organic production, as required by the Organic Foods Production Act (OFPA).
 Only synthetic materials that are specifically added to the National List through the prescribed process should be allowed in compost destined to be an input into organic production.
-Therefore, the NOSB should reopen the workplan item on contaminated inputs that is currently on hold.
+Research continues to raise alarms about the hazards associated with the use of plastic, including the microplastic particles that are distributed in alarming amounts throughout the environment and taken up by organisms, including humans.
+The NOSB should reopen the workplan item on contaminated inputs that is currently on hold.